 **Please note the language change to “Child’s Parent/Legal Guardian” requirement for contract and handbook language.
 This change recognizes individual family structure and is inclusive.

-- The Provider must have a readily accessible copy of this Rule (currently link is to proposed Rule language) on the Premises and must make it available to any person upon request.
+- The Provider must have a readily accessible copy of this Licensing Rule on the Premises and must make it available to any person upon request.

-** Suggestion: You do not need to provide everyone an individual hard copy of your Handbook.
-So both you and families have ready access this can be part of your Parent Information Board, your 3-Ring Binder, or linked on your website.
+*SUGGESTION: Providing everyone an individual hard copy of your Handbook is not required.
+For ready access for everyone, the Licensing Rule this can be part of your Parent Information Board, your 3-Ring Binder, or linked on your website.

 2. The Provider must allow a Child’s Parents/Legal Guardians unlimited access to visit the Child, to observe the program at any time that the Child is present and provide opportunities to participate in activities.